-Danish, English, Estonian, Finnish, German, Latin, Latvian, Lithuanian, Norwegian, Polish, Slovene and Swedish.
+Danish, English, Estonian, Finnish, German, Greenlandic, Latin, Latvian, Lithuanian, Norwegian, Sámi (but see Annex A.1, Notes), Slovene and Swedish.

 This set of coded graphic characters may be regarded as a version of an 8-bit code according to ISO/IEC 2022 or ISO/IEC 4873 at level 1.